dstaka/Grab_AI_safety/README.md

 3. Run the model by running Python program
 $ python detect_dangerdrive.py train
 ## Feature engineering
+### Pre-process
+ - There are some abnormal values in data.
+For example, there are records whose speed=-1.
+If speed is negative value, the value is replaced with 0.
+Also, if speed exceeds 300km (i.e. 83.34 m/s), replace with 83.34.
+ - There are records whose second values are same in each bookingID. (i.e. one travel records might have multiple records whose second values are same).
+In that case, values of a record is averaged by second.
  -
 ## Technologies employed
  - Spark is used for creating features by bookingID level given telematics data.
 Although Pandas could be enough to handle data provided for this challenge, I exploited Spark for the purpose of scalability because Grab has vast amounts of telematics data with millions of user base.
 By using Spark, the solution can be scaled easily.